Liferay portlets development in IntelliJ IDEA

 rendered="#{listAction.actionType == 'COPY'}"/>

+The property actionType in managed bean listAction have to be of type ActionTypeEnum.
 It works because each enum in have method valueOf(String stringValue) and JSF attempts to convert String value to enum.